PavilionPay/iGaming-Android/README.md

-# VIP Connect SDK integration on Android
+# VIP Connect SDK Integration for Android

 This repository contains a sample application that demonstrates integration and use of the VIP Connect SDK for Android.